-Article Summary: As the year draws to a close, it could be a good time to review an end of year checklist for small business to make sure you are finishing up the year strong and setting your business up for success next year.
+Article Summary: As the year draws to a close, it could be a good time to review your small business end of year checklist to make sure you are finishing up the year strong and setting your business up for success next year.

 As the year winds down, take some time to do some small business housekeeping to make sure you're not only ready to put a cap on this year, but are set to start the next.
 Keep reading to dive into the checklist.

 This time of year a lot of small businesses are in the thick of a busy holiday season, so time is precious.
 That being said, it’s important for small business owners to set aside time at the end of the year to take care of the following tasks.
 This way, you can position your business for a strong finish and set yourself up for a good start to the new year.

 Many business owners start the year by establishing revenue goals.
 They also review those goals every quarter to determine how they are tracking toward them, so going into the last quarter of the year they have a pretty good idea of whether or not they are on track or are lagging.
 With less than a month to go, it’s a good time to take one last look to determine if you’re on track, need to adjust, or are within sight of your goals with a little push.

 2. Run year-end financial reports:

 Running your financial reports for the end of the year gives you an opportunity to look at the big picture.
 Sometimes it’s easy to get distracted by the day-to-day minutia of running a small business, so taking a critical look at your primary financial reports for the year is just a good idea.
 They should definitely include a Profit & Loss Statement (P&L), you Balance Sheet, and a detailed Cash Flow Report.
 If you’re interested in some of the other critical financial reports you might include you might be interested in reading what we’ve published about some of the important financial reports every small business owner should understand.
 You might also want to also speak with your accountant or CPA about any questions you might have.